World’s Eight Richest Men Have Combined Wealth Equal To Poorest 3.6 Billion People. When Is Enough Enough? [Opinion]

 — BBC News (World) (@BBCWorld) January 16, 2017

 The enormous amount of wealth being hoarded by the world’s eight richest men is almost incomprehensible without putting it into perspective.
-A quick breakdown of these astronomical numbers shows the absurdity of allowing these men continuously accumulate these resources on such a massive scale.
+A quick breakdown of these astronomical numbers shows the absurdity of allowing these men to continuously accumulate resources on such a massive scale.
 For example, to spend just one billion dollars, you’d need to shell out almost $55,000 every single day for 50 years.

-For the poorest billionaire on the list of the world’s wealthiest eight men, Michael Bloomberg – who has chalked up a net worth of only $40bn – the daily spending amount would need to be increased to $2.2 million in order to disperse the entire amount in 50 years.
-However, at 74 years old, Bloomberg probably doesn’t have that much time left, so he could safely spend $4 million every day for the rest of his life, and he’d still have some left over for his heirs.
+For the poorest billionaire on the list of the world’s wealthiest eight men, Michael Bloomberg – who has chalked up a net worth of only $40 billion – the daily spending amount would need to be increased to $2.2 million to disperse the entire amount in 50 years.
+However, at 74 years old, Bloomberg probably doesn’t have that much time left, so he could safely spend $4 million every day for the rest of his life, while still leaving behind a generous amount for his heirs.

 Of course, the net worth of these eight richest men isn’t made up of just cash.
-Technically, in order to spend their entire fortune, assets and investments would need to be liquified.
+Technically, to spend their entire fortune, assets and investments would need to be liquified.
 However, that caveat works both ways, since this type of wealth – that is, wealth rich with assets and investments that return huge dividends – ensures that the fortunes of the richest men in the world will continue to grow exponentially larger every day.
-In fact, according to Fortune magazine, Bill Gates, who has been repeatedly praised for his charitable donations, has seen his net worth increase steadily over the years despite donating large sums to charity.
-In 2016 alone, Gates added a massive $15bn to his already plentiful fortune.
+In fact, according to Fortune magazine, Bill Gates, who has repeatedly been praised for his charitable donations, has seen his net worth increase steadily over the years despite donating large sums to charity.
+In 2016 alone, Gates added a massive $15 billion to his already plentiful fortune.
 In other words, Gates’ money now earns more money than Gates ever earned from his own efforts.

 Encouraging and rewarding innovation is important.
 However, at a certain point, vast inequality begins to exploit and rob individuals and communities of opportunity.
-Although Gates undoubtably made great contributions to technology, he didn’t do so alone.
+Although Gates undoubtedly made great contributions to technology, he didn’t do so alone.
 He was able to build on the advancements of those who came before him, and he continues to benefit disproportionately from the labor of those who work under him.

 Furthermore, since modern technology relies on the extraction of raw materials from the earth, Gates has also benefited greatly from the monetization of a shared, natural resource.
-Reporting on an investigation by Amnesty International, The Guardian explained the life-threatening conditions suffered by people, including children, who are paid almost nothing to mine the raw materials needed by major technological companies like Microsoft.
+Reporting on an investigation by Amnesty International, the Guardian explained the life-threatening conditions suffered by people, including children, who are paid almost nothing to mine the raw materials needed by major technological companies like Microsoft.

 “The report says that child miners as young as seven carried back-breaking loads and worked in intense heat for between one or two dollars a day without face masks or gloves.
 Several children said they had been beaten by security guards employed by mining companies and forced to pay ‘fines’ by unauthorized mines police sent by state officials to extort money and intimidate workers.”

 It’s time to begin seriously examining whether any individual contribution is worth more than what that person can spend in several lifetimes.
 The exploitation of natural resources and powerless individuals should not be excused or forgiven simply because the beneficiary donates to the needy or makes pledges to charitable organizations.
-It’s time to recognize the rights of all humans to be paid fairly for their labor, and to put a limit on the amount of resources that can be accumulated and hoarded by a single individual.
+It’s time to recognize the rights of all humans to be paid fairly for their labor and to put a limit on the amount of resources that can be accumulated and hoarded by a single individual.

 According to Forbes, these are the eight richest men and their estimated fortunes.